Estonia: The Country That Believes In Entrepreneurs

 In addition to that, there are a lot of digital banking solutions for your company.
 We are witnessing the disruption of many markets and business models in the last decades.
 Without a doubt, the last and most relevant one is the traditional banks.

-Alternatives like Wise, or Revolut Business allow you to operate with your company digitally, opening a bank account for your business in a matter of days.
+Alternatives like Revolut Business allow you to operate with your company digitally, opening a bank account for your business in a matter of days.
 We talk about those alternatives in detail in this post.

-These alternatives are not only perfectly legal, but in some cases (like Wise) are supported and promoted by the Estonian government.
+These alternatives are not only perfectly legal, but in some cases are supported and promoted by the Estonian government.
 Estonia is one of the few countries in the world that understands that in the future technology and location independence will be the standard in the business world, not the exception.

 A Transparent And Simple Tax System